suksmono/prbmodule/README.md

 # prbmodule

-A prototype of modular symbolic computing and ising simulation in Python
+prototype of a full symbolic computing and ising simulation in Python
-a) user enter the problem in symbolic form
+1. user enter the problem in symbolic form
-b) the symbolic unit process the input and gives coefficients of 2-body interaction
+2. the symbolic unit process the input and gives coefficients of 2-body interaction
-c) the coefficients are fed to a simulator, which is SA in this case
+3. the coefficients are fed to a simulator, which is SA in this case
-d) the simulator deliver the solution
+4. the simulator deliver the solution